-Grand Jury Charges Man With Threatening to Harm Bernie Sanders, Kamala Harris, March for Our Lives Demonstrators
+Grand Jury Indicts Man on Charges He Threatened to Harm Bernie Sanders, Kamala Harris, March for Our Lives Demonstrators

 A grand jury has charged a man with threatening to harm liberal Sens.
 Bernie Sanders and Kamala Harris and protesters who took part in the March for Our Lives rally in support of stricter gun control.